DataDog/dd-trace-go/MIGRATING.md

 As is common and recommended in the Go community, the best way to approach migrating to this new API is by using the [gradual code repair](https://talks.golang.org/2016/refactor.article) method.
 We have done the same internally and it has worked just great!
 For this exact reason we have provided a new, [semver](https://semver.org/) friendly import path to help with using both tracers in parallel, without conflict, for the duration of the migration.
 This new path is `gopkg.in/DataDog/dd-trace-go.v1`.

 Our [godoc page](https://godoc.org/gopkg.in/DataDog/dd-trace-go.v1/ddtrace) should deem helpful during this process.
-We also have the ":warn: soon to be published" [official documentation](https://docs.datadoghq.com/tracing/setup/go/), which contains a couple of examples.
+We also have the [official documentation](https://docs.datadoghq.com/tracing/setup/go/), which contains a couple of examples.

 This document will further outline some _before_ and _after_ examples.